 It’s quiet in Nantucket (quieter than Martha’s Vineyard), and serene.
 Staying here will almost take you back in time to when it was a 19th century whaling town.

 The island is made up of brown shingle buildings and white sandy dunes.
 There’s a truly historic and authentic charm that is exuded throughout.
 There are plenty of great eating options and upscale restaurants too, as well as boutique shops.

-This is certainly an upmarket place, and there’s a real New England preppy chic feel to it.
+This is certainly an upmarket place, and there’s a real New England charm and preppy chic feel to it.

 On the culture side, there are activities for everyone ranging from scenic walks along Sconset Bluff Walk, or boating tours from the harbor.